-Join us at the webinar and report launch by the Coalition for Urban Transitions.
+Thank you to those who joined us at the webinar and report launch by the Coalition for Urban Transitions.
 We are delighted to support this valuable work that sets out investment priorities for national governments post Covid to boost their economies today and progress toward long-term resilience and prosperity tomorrow.

 In the wake of COVID-19, how can national governments boost their economies, create green jobs today, and put their cities on a path toward long-term resilience and prosperity tomorrow?

-This virtual high-level event will feature leading experts, including Manuel Pulgar-Vidal, Climate & Energy Global Practice Leader at WWF International, COP20 President and former Environment Minister of Peru; Sharan Burrow, General Secretary, International Trade Union Confederation; Seth Schultz, Executive Director of The Resilience Shift; Nick Godfrey, Programme Director of the Coalition for Urban Transitions, and others still to be announced.
+The launch featured leading experts, including Manuel Pulgar-Vidal, Climate & Energy Global Practice Leader at WWF International, COP20 President and former Environment Minister of Peru; Sharan Burrow, General Secretary, International Trade Union Confederation; Seth Schultz, Executive Director of The Resilience Shift; Nick Godfrey, Programme Director of the Coalition for Urban Transitions, and others still to be announced.

 About the report: The Economic Case for Greening the Global Recovery through Cities